이상형 (Isanghyeong) & 첫인상 (Cheot-insang) — Talking About Your Ideal Type in Korean

 💜 First Impression (첫인상) — Love at First Sight?

-The phrase 첫인상 (cheot-insang) means “first impression.”
-In Korea, people often put a lot of weight on it.
-Common expressions you’ll hear are: – 끌리다 (kkeul-lida) — to feel drawn to someone – 호감이 있다 (hogam-i itda) — to feel a liking, to have a good impression.
-On dating shows, the first impression stage is always a huge deal.
-Contestants often choose someone for their bright smile or because they seem close to their “ideal type.”
-And that single choice can shape the whole course of the show. ^^
+On dating shows, the “first impression pick” is always a huge highlight.
+Contestants often choose someone for their bright smile or because they seem close to their ideal type — and that single moment can change the whole trajectory of the show. ^^

-If you went on a blind date, your first impression would matter a lot too, right?
-Just think about the glow-ups on Better Late Than Single — Jeong-mok was the popular guy from start to finish 😉
+If you were on a blind date, your first impression would matter too, right?
+Just think about the glow-ups on Better Late Than Single — Jeong-mok was the popular pick from start to finish. 😉

 Jeong-mok-ssi-ege kkeul-lyeo-yo